 By the time you are ready to go home, you may still be taking some painkillers.
 It is important that you continue to gradually reduce the amount you are taking after you go home.
-You will be provided with a plan for how to do this before you go home.

 If you are taking long-acting opioids, you should aim to gradually reduce and stop these within 2 weeks.
 You may need the occasional dose of short-acting opioid, but should not be using these for longer than 4 weeks after you go home.

 If you feel like you still need strong painkillers for more than 4 weeks after going home, it is important to discuss this with your GP.